The Character panel allows you to apply local formatting to individual letters, words, sentences and paragraphs as well as entire stories.

 Standard Ligatures—applies any available typeface ligatures to the selected text.

-Contextual Alternatives—applies any alternative typeface designs available for glyphs depending on their relative position within a word or with respect to neighbouring glyphs.
+Contextual Alternatives—applies any alternative typeface designs available for glyphs depending on their relative position within a word or with respect to neighboring glyphs.

 Ordinals—automatically applies a superscript to letters which are part of an ordinal number.